 How do I say this?
 How do I start this?

 I want to write my story because I’m sure there are people out there who are caught by the title, and who feel like committing suicide as I once did.
-The desire to be gone from here hacked at me up to the age of 43.
+The desire to go hacked me up to the age of 43.
 Then, one fateful day….. thanks be to God…..

 It was taken.

-I wanted to get out; out of this horrible place called planet earth, from about the age of five.
+I wanted to get out; out of this place I was in, from about the age of five.
 I dealt with a dreadful depression from about that age.
 My up-bringing was, to put it mildly, a difficult one.
 I was never liked by anyone in my family; my school; my neighborhood; let alone “loved” by anyone.
 Love.
 What was that?!
 And, though I was surrounded by all these people, I remember feeling entirely alone from this early age.
 And so there was a lot of pain there, and I wanted to be freed from it.

 And I felt worthless.
 Lots of neglect.
 The “get out of my face!” kind of neglect, which brought me to a sense of worthlessness so intense, I’d feel it as physical prickles in my body.
 A pressure pressing on me hard – to want to be away from this horrible world.
 I remember at that young age, I was sure I shouldn’t be taking oxygen from others “who could make better use of it”.I was a nothing.
 I was a worse-than-nothing-lump-of-flesh-and-bones.
 Useless.
 Even a detriment.
 A taker.
 Taking from the earth and not giving anything back to it.
 The only reason I didn’t commit suicide back then was because, since I was so young, I didn’t understand that this was an available avenue to take.